-DANIIL KOVALYOV · BRONZE ARTIST RUSSIA
+DANIIL KOVALYOV · BRONZE ARTIST MOSCOW

 Daniil Kovalyov is a Sculptor working in Moscow.
 He creates foremost considerably large bronze sculptures together with his team of assistants.